algoneer/algonaut/README.md

 ## Database Configuration

 Algonaut requires access to a Postgres database.
 The database connection is configured in the `db` section of the settings.
-By default, Algoneer tries to connect to the default Postgres port on localhost and connect to a database named `algoneer_development` with a user named `algoneer` and password `algoneer` (when running Algoneer in production you should change these values).
-For testing, Algoneer tries to connect to the `algoneer_test` database by default, using the same credentials.
+By default, Algonaut tries to connect to the default Postgres port on localhost and connect to a database named `algonaut_development` with a user named `algonaut` and password `algonaut` (when running Algonaut in production you should change these values).
+For testing, Algonaut tries to connect to the `algonaut_test` database by default, using the same credentials.

 You can create the required database and credentials using the following Postgres
 commands:

-    CREATE DATABASE algoneer_development;
+    CREATE DATABASE algonaut_development;
-    CREATE USER algoneer WITH ENCRYPTED PASSWORD 'algoneer';
+    CREATE USER algonaut WITH ENCRYPTED PASSWORD 'algonaut';
-    GRANT ALL PRIVILEGES ON DATABASE algoneer TO algoneer;
+    GRANT ALL PRIVILEGES ON DATABASE algonaut_development TO algonaut;

 ## Migrations